 To delve into this issue, we first need the right terms.
 The three terms we need to know are strength, power and muscular endurance.

-Strength: may be defined as the power a muscle is capable of producing for one single repetition of a movement.
+Strength: The power a muscle is capable of producing for one single repetition of a movement.

-Power: is more specific and represents movement in the way required in the relevant sport.
+Power: Power is more specific and represents movement in the manner required in the relevant sport.
 The same range of motion and desired speed.

-Muscular endurance: concerns the number of times the specific movement may be repeated without the muscle getting worn out to the point of less effect or even incompetence.
-Different distances have different requirements in terms of muscular endurance.
-In other words, it differs between Florent Manadou and Sarah Sjöström, who swim 50 or 100 meters, Michael Phelps, who swims 200 meters, or Katie Ledecky, who swims 800 or 1,500 meters.
+Muscular endurance: This concerns the number of times the specific movement may be repeated without the muscle getting worn out to the point of less effect or even injury.
+Different distances have different muscular endurance requirements.
+Requirements would differ for Florent Manaudou and Sarah Sjöström, who swim 50m or 100m, Michael Phelps, who swims 200m, or Katie Ledecky, who swims 800m or 1,500m.

-Doc Counsilman and strength training protégé.
+Doc Counsilman and strength-training protégé

-Effects of heavy and explosive strength training in terms of endurance sports
+Effects of Heavy and Explosive Strength Training on Endurance Sports